5 Reasons to start your wedding ceremony on time

 Then you need time to take a deep breath, settle the nerves, and take it all in.

-- Give someone in your bridal party the task of being across the timeline.
+- Give someone in your wedding party the task of being across the timeline.
 This is not a job you want to be worrying about on the day.
 Delegate it to someone responsible, not your best friend that you love but who is late for everything!
 When you are getting ready, someone should announce to the room that it’s 1 hour to go, 30mins to go, 10 mins till you leave, so that everyone is on the same page.

 - You’ll want lots of time for photos when everyone has their hair and make-up done.
 Let’s be honest, this is the time of the day when everyone is looking their best and it’s downhill after that as lipstick slides off despite the make-up artist swearing it is long-wear!